Coup d'Etat + One of a Kind & Heartbreaker

-Coup d'Etat + One of a Kind & Heartbreaker (stylized as COUP D’ETAT [+ ONE OF A KIND & HEARTBREAKER]) is the first Japanese compilation album by South Korean artist G-Dragon, member of the K-pop group Big Bang.
-The album was released on November 27, 2013, and is a compilation of his studio discography from 2009, containing the recently released Coup d'Etat, as well as One of a Kind, and Heartbreaker.
+Coup d'Etat + One of a Kind & Heartbreaker (stylized in all caps) is the first Japanese compilation album by South Korean artist G-Dragon, member of the K-pop group Big Bang.
+The album was released on November 27, 2013, and is a compilation of his studio discography from 2009, containing his then-recently released second studio album Coup d'Etat (2013), as well as the EP One of a Kind (2012), and his first album Heartbreaker (2009).
 It was released in multiple editions ranging from regular CD, DVD, and Playbutton.

 The album features collaborations from various artists such as Missy Elliott, Sky Ferreira, Zion.T, Lydia Paek, Park Bom of 2NE1, and Rosé and Jennie Kim from Blackpink.

 Release

 The album was released in three editions.
 All editions come with a serial access code to view rehearsal footage from Big Bang's Japan Dome Tour.
 The first press limited edition includes two CDs, DVD, photo book, and a sports towel.
 The DVD contains eleven music videos and the making of the "Who You?" music video.
-The Playbutton edition contains only the Coup d'Etat album on a playbutton MP3 player.
+The Playbutton edition contains only the Coup d'Etat album on a Playbutton MP3 player.